arikkert/ansible-role_nrpe/README.md

 Requirements
 ------------

-CentOS 7 or higher
+RedHat compatible 7 or higher, CentOS, Almalinux, Rockylinux.
+Tested on CentOS 7/8.
-Repos *powertools* and *epel-testing* are available
+Repos *powertools* and *epel-testing* are available.

 Role Variables
 --------------